These days, casinos usually offer four blackjack formats in the casino. 4 Casino Blackjack Formats – Which is Best For You? Let’s look at all four.

 WHILE VIDEO BLACKJACK IS A CASINO BLACKJACK FORMAT MORE SUITED TO A BEGINNER FOLLOWING, THERE ARE CERTAINLY ADVANTAGES TO A LIVE DEALER BLACKJACK AND LIVE-ACTION.

-BETTER COMPS FOR HIGHER ROLLERS – If you average $25 or more a bet, you will get noticed in the pit and are likely to get better comps.
+BETTER COMPS FOR HIGHER ROLLERS – If you average $25 or more a bet, you will get noticed in the pit and likely get better comps.

-COUNTING CARDS – If you are going to count cards, it will be much easier to do so at the table games.
+COUNTING CARDS – If you count cards, it will be much easier to do so at the table games.
 It is impossible to count cards on some blackjack machines.
-A full table game of blackjack will likely be faster than a video blackjack game because novice players are more likely to be on the machines.
+A full-table blackjack game will likely be faster than a video blackjack game because novice players are likelier to be on the machines.

-SOCIAL – Table blackjack games also tend to be more social than video blackjack machines.
+SOCIAL – Table blackjack games are also more social than video blackjack machines.
 No, it’s not the group fun of the craps table, but it can bring a bit of “the players vs. the casino” excitement with the right people.

 Related Post – Blackjack Not a Team Game

 There are advantages to playing both live and video blackjack formats.
 Each player has their own goal of what they would like to get out of a blackjack game.
-Blackjack can be fun; whether it is a video blackjack game or a live blackjack game, it is up to the player to decide which they enjoy more.
+Blackjack can be fun; whether a video or a live game, it is up to the player to decide which they enjoy more.
 Even with $1 bets, you’re betting $500 per hour.

 RELATED POST – 12 Blackjack Tips For Beginners